 Legislative sub-committee: The Legislative sub-committee shall be responsible for the monitoring of all issues of state and national importance, which may affect the practice of PAs in the state.
 This sub-committee will be in contact with the lobbyist each legislative session to monitor all bills introduced which may affect the practice environment of PAs.
 This sub-committee shall work with the Executive Secretary to set up an annual Legislative activity in Pierre, SD.
 This sub-committee shall advise the President and Board of Directors of any legislative or statewide issues that are of concern to the general membership.
 This sub-committee will communicate with SDAPA members in a timely fashion to remind them of pertinent issues in the upcoming legislative session that should be addressed personally to their individual legislators.

 By-Laws sub-committee: The By-Laws sub-committee shall be responsible for the continuous updating of the Constitution, By-Laws, and Policies and Procedures of the SDAPA in keeping with the recommendations of the parent organization, AAPA.

 Reimbursement Sub-Committee: The Reimbursement sub-committee shall be responsible for the ongoing monitoring of all issues related to reimbursement for PA services in South Dakota.
 They will be responsible for attending any seminars and meetings which address these topics.
 This sub-committee will be responsible for communication with the South Dakota Departments of Health and Social Services and HCFA about issues related to reimbursement.
 This sub-committee shall be responsible for notifying PAs of issues which could affect their practice after consultation with the President and the Board of Directors.

 Membership Committee: Membership Services provided to paid members shall include quarterly newsletter, reduced registration for SDAPA sponsored CME, membership card, unified voice on legislative issues, networking, central phone and mailing address for SDAPA issues, scholarship program, and impaired practitioner services.
 The Membership Committee shall be responsible for the recruitment and retention of members in SDAPA.
 They shall in cooperation with Executive Secretary compile a membership directory in the members only section of the sdapa.net site.
 They shall encourage members to include current pictures and membership information which will be available to individual members.
 The executive secretary shall maintain a current list of all SDAPA members, email addresses, addresses, and telephone numbers.
 This committee chair shall be responsible for the annual dues renewal, new membership process each year, and for monitoring all renewed memberships for the following year.
 The membership year is defined as calendar dates from January 1 through December 31st, annually.

 Public Relations Committee: The Public Relations Committee shall be responsible for promotion of the PA profession.
 The Public Relations Committee shall be responsible for maintaining an annual record which chronicles ongoing activities of PAs in South Dakota.
 This committee shall be responsible for the annual PA week activities and distribution of news releases pertinent to the week, which recognizes PAs around the state.

 HOUSE OF DELEGATES: Any member of SDAPA who is representing the general membership at a funded meeting shall be responsible for attending all sessions of that meeting.
 They will be responsible for submitting a written report of the activities of that meeting to the Board of Directors next meeting and submit for the newsletter a summary of actions taken or considered that may or may not impact the members of SDAPA.

 Delegates will be elected to a 2-year term by the SDAPA with results announced at the winter/ Spring Conference.
 Those elected in one calendar year will begin their service in July of the same year, in preparation to attend the HOD sessions at AAPA conference the following calendar year(s).
 There is no limit on consecutive terms.
 The AAPA apportions the number of delegates that each state chapter is eligible.
 Elections for delegates will be based on that number (currently three) with one additional candidate to serve as an alternate.
 Amongst the candidates chosen they will decide who will serve as Chief Delegate, and Delegate(s).
 The SDAPA President will serve as alternate delegate.

 Delegates: The Delegate(s) shall be elected to represent the issues pertinent to South Dakota at the Annual AAPA House of Delegates.
 The Delegate(s) must be a Fellow member of SDAPA and AAPA at the time of the election to the position.
 The Delegate(s)will be responsible for working with each other to see that all House activities, hearings, social functions, and coverage of the House seats at all open sessions of the House of Delegates are maintained.
 The Delegate(s) will receive for his/her effort compensation, which pays for the registration for the House of Delegates, travel/airfare to and from the AAPA meeting, and housing for the days which the House is in session.
 Meals will be reimbursed at a per diem rate as per the federal registry allowance.
 When possible, arrange for airfare in advance of 21 days to allow for the lowest rates available.
 Meeting registration should be sent in advance to arrange for the lowest possible rate.
 SDAPA may send as many Alternates as it wishes to attend the AAPA House of Delegates, but will only fund the first alternate.

 The SDAPA President will serve as additional delegate if needed.
 In the event that the President is unable to serve as additional delegate, then either the vice president/president-elect or another elected member may be appointed by the President to serve as additional delegate.
-The appointee should have expressed some interest in serving as an Alternate Delegate prior to being eligible to serve in the position.
-The appointed Alternate should have a keen understanding of the issues being decided at the House of Delegates and be prepared to serve at the House in any capacity requested by the Delegates.
-The Alternates will be available to fill in on the House floor whenever a Delegate is required to be elsewhere.
+The appointee should have expressed some interest in serving as an additional delegate prior to being eligible to serve in the position.
+The appointed person should have a keen understanding of the issues being decided at the House of Delegates and be prepared to serve at the House in any capacity requested by the Delegates.
+The additional delegate will be available to fill in on the House floor whenever a Delegate is required to be elsewhere.